JupiterOne/jupiterone-client-nodejs/README.md

 Done!
 ```

 The input JSON file is a single entity or an array of entities.
-For example,
+For example:

 ```json
 [